jpli02/CS521-crypto-agents/README.md

     - time window: 3 days to 3 months
   - Managed team meetings and discussions
 - Haodong Song (hs38)
-  - Contributed to initial brainstorming and high-level design discussions; tested on CryptoTrade functions
+  - Requirement Gathering & Specification
+    – Contributed to brainstorming sessions to translate project goals into technical requirements and user stories
+  - Testing & Quality Assurance
+    – Developed and executed unit- and integration-test suites for the CryptoTrade core functions using pytest – Designed mock data fixtures for price feeds and sentiment scores to validate agent logic under edge cases – Performed code reviews in GitHub, provided suggestions for robustness and clarity

 ## Requirements